-- 8. In general, you should not disclose confidential information about your patient without their consent, but there may be circumstances in which you are obliged to do so; for example: - 8.1.
-If you are compelled by order of the court, or other legal authority.
-You should only disclose the information you are required to under that order. - 8.2.
-If it is necessary in the public interest.
-In this case, your duty to society overrides your duty to your patient.
-This will usually happen when a patient puts themselves or others at serious risk; for example, by the possibility of infection, or a violent or serious criminal act. - 8.3.
-If it is necessary, in the interests of the patient's health, to share the information with their medical adviser, legal guardian or close relatives, and the patient is incapable of giving consent. - 9.
+8. In general, you should not disclose confidential information about a patient without their consent, however there may be circumstances in which you are obliged to do so.
+Such circumstances might include:

+- 8.1 if you are compelled by order of the court, or other legal authority. you should only disclose the information you are required to under that order - 8.2 if it is necessary in the public interest. in this case, your duty to society overrides your duty to your patient. this might happen when a patient puts themselves or others at serious risk; for example, by the possibility of infection, or a violent or serious criminal act - 8.3 if it is necessary, in the interests of the patient's health, to share the information with their medical adviser, legal guardian or close relatives, and the patient is incapable of giving consent. - 9.
 In any such circumstances, you are strongly advised to seek appropriate legal advice. - 10.
 If you need to disclose information without your patient's consent, you should inform the patient, unless you are specifically prohibited from doing so (for example, in a criminal investigation) or there is another good reason not to (for example, where a patient may become violent). - 11.
 Any disclosures of information should be proportionate and limited to the relevant details. - 12.
 If a patient is not informed before disclosure of confidential information takes place, you should record the reasons why it was not possible to do so, and maintain this with the patient's records.